fullstack-development/developers-roadmap/shared/middle/sicp.md

   * [2.1 Introduction to Data Abstraction](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-4.html#%_toc_%_sec_2.1)

-    * What is the interface abstract data has?
+    * What interface does abstract data have?
     * What is the method of strategy of synthesis - wishful thinking?
     * What is the pair?
     * What properties of the pairs allows us to create arbitrary complex data structures?
     * What are the abstraction barriers?
-    * Why abstraction barriers allow to make refactoring more easily?
+    * Why do abstraction barriers allow to make refactoring more easily?
-    * Why constructors and selectors should satisfy a laws?
+    * Why should constructors and selectors satisfy laws?
 What kind of laws?
-    * Why higher-order function and lexical scoping is enough to implement abstract data?
+    * Why are higher-order function and lexical scoping enough to implement abstract data?
     * What is the difference between implementing pairs with dispatching and with lambda (from exercise 2.4)?
     * What are the Church numerals?

   * [2.2 Hierarchical Data and the Closure Property](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-4.html#%_toc_%_sec_2.2)

     * What is the closure property?
-Does it mean the same as in Lisp/Javascript community?
+    * Does closure mean the same in Lisp and Javascript community? *This question is answered by frontend developers.*
     * What is the sequence?
-Why are pairs enough to implement sequences?
+Why pairs are enough to implement sequences?
     * Why does mapping increases the readability of the program?
     * How to represent lists with pairs?
     * How to represent arbitrary deep and arbitrary wide trees with pairs?
-    * What is the common way how to rewrite procedures for list to make them work with trees?
+    * Is there a generic way to rewrite procedures working with lists to make them work with trees?
     * What are the conventional interfaces?
 What is the relation between conventional interface and abstraction barrier?
     * What are folds?
 What's difference between left and right folds?
     * What property should combining function have to make results indistinguishable both for left and right folds?
     * What is the flatmap?
-When it can be useful?
+When can it be useful?
     * What is the stratified design?
 What is the difference between stratified design and abstraction barriers?
-    * What role do primitives play in stratified design?
+    * What role do primitives play in the stratified design?
-    * Why does stratified design make the program robust?
+    * Why does the stratified design make the program robust?

   * [2.3 Symbolic Data](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-16.html#%_sec_2.3)